 If you are looking for a nanny, take a look at sites like Care.com, Nanny Lane, and Sitter City.

 Another great place to find nannies and babysitters is Facebook.
 There are several groups where you can post and connect to potential candidates.

 Some school districts also provide preschool and daycare options for infants up to kindergarten.

 Look at reviews of different daycare centers online.
 This will reveal a lot of information about the daycare and how well it is managed.

 Make sure you visit the daycare in person.
 Also, calling around as much as possible in order to find daycares with openings is crucial to finding a good daycare.

 If you are starting a new job, ask your colleagues where they send their kids and what they think of the provider.
-Some companies such UNMC and First National Bank of Omaha actually provide on-site daycare to their employees.
+Some companies such as First National Bank of Omaha actually provide on-site daycare to their employees.